The good and bad aspects of day trading, from someone who has been trading for more than 15 years. – By George Papazov

 By George Papazov

-George Papazov has over fourteen years of trading experience in currencies, stocks, futures and options.
+George Papazov has over fifteen years of trading experience in currencies, stocks, futures, and options.
 In 2012, he founded TRADEPRO Academy to offer traders a complete development package.